sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

         - used by Sysdig to subscribe to cloudtrail events
         - used by Sysdig, for image scanning feature, to `assumeRole` on `OrganizationAccountAccessRole` to be able to fetch image data from ECS Tasks and scan ECR hosted images
         <!--  - assuming previous role will also enable the access of cloudtrail s3 buckets when they are in a different region than were the terraform module is deployed -->
-    - `SysdigCloudBench` role will be created for SecurityAudit read-only purpose, used by Sysdig to benchmark

 - **member accounts**
     - terraform aws provider: 'member' aliased
         - this provider can be configured as desired, we just provide a default option
     - by default, we suggest using an assumeRole to the [AWS created default role `OrganizationAccountAccessRole`](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html)
         - if this role does not exist provide input var `organizational_member_default_admin_role` with the role
-    - `SysdigCloudBench` role will be created for SecurityAudit read-only purpose, used by Sysdig to benchmark

 - **sysdig workload member account**
     - if ECS workload is deployed, `ECSTaskRole` will be used to define its permissions